jndiogo/sibila/examples/from_text_to_object/readme.md

 We'll start by creating either a local model or a GPT-4 model.

-For a local model make sure you have its file in a folder like ../../models and have the right filename in the name variable.
+For a local model, make sure you have its file in the folder "../../models/".
+You can use any GGUF format model - [see here how to download the OpenChat model used below](../setup_local_models/readme.md#setup-local-models).
+If you use a different one, don't forget to set its filename in the name variable below, after the text "llamacpp:".

-For OpenAI models, make sure you defined the env variable OPENAI_API_KEY with a valid token.
+For an OpenAI model, make sure you defined the env variable OPENAI_API_KEY with a valid token and uncomment the line after "# to use an OpenAI model:".

 ```python